zulip/swift-zulip-api/docs/events.md

    does not have an avatar. (`true` means that `avatar_url` will be `nil` if the user does not have an avatar; `false` means that an `avatar_url` will be a Gravatar).
- - `eventTypes`: The types of events to recieve, or an empty array for all events.
+ - `eventTypes`: The types of events to receive, or an empty array for all events.
     - *example*: `["messages"]` for new messages
     - *example*: `["subscriptions"]` for changes in the current user's